Write custom SQL

 In the query editor, enter your custom SQL.
 Sigma provides autocomplete suggestions to guide you.

-You can reference workbook controls in your SQL by wrapping the control id in curly brackets.
+You can reference workbook controls in your SQL by wrapping the control ID in curly brackets.
 See Reference workbook controls.

 -